-Russian fossil fuels are being used as an economic and political weapon, resulting in soaring energy costs and uncertain supply lines throughout Europe.
+Russian fossil fuels are being used as an economic and political weapon, resulting in volatile energy prices and unreliable supply lines throughout Europe.

 Meanwhile, the effects of climate change are already being felt across the world making the delivery of secure, sustainable and affordable energy to citizens and businesses a matter of urgency.

 The European Commission is taking action to mitigate Europe’s energy vulnerabilities for the coming winters and proposing measures to ensure reliable energy supplies for future generations.

-The Green Deal is Europe’s ambitious plan to transform Europe into the first climate-neutral continent, and it also paves the way towards more affordable, secure and sustainable energy.
+The Green Deal is Europe’s ambitious plan to transform Europe into the first climate-neutral continent, and it paves the way towards more affordable, secure and sustainable energy.

 The Green Deal focuses on three key principles for this clean energy transition.

 - Ensuring a secure and affordable EU energy supply.

 - Developing a fully integrated, interconnected and digitalised EU energy market.